plyo/postgres/database/README.md

 This image runs PostgreSQL server, creates a database which name is specified in `DB_NAME` env var and number of users:
 - `postgres` - root for PostgreSQL
-- `admin` - your db owner, this user has full access to the created database and can be used for migrations
+- `admin` - your db owner, this user has full access to the created database and can be used for migrations.
+You can adjust user name with ADMIN_ROLE_NAME env var
-- `app` - user which can't modify schema of the db
+- `app` - user which can't modify schema of the db.
+You can adjust user name with APP_ROLE_NAME env var

 To run it locally just use `docker-compose`: